mikemaccana/outdated-browser-rework/README.md

 		}
 	});

+See below for more options.

 Browsers that are __older__ than the versions supplied will see a message, depending on their platform:

  - On desktop browsers, users will be directed to [outdatedbrowser.com](http://outdatedbrowser.com)
  - on iOS devices, users will be asked to visit the Settings app and upgrade their OS.
  - On Android devices, users will be directed to Chrome in Google Play.

+It's tested all the way from IE11 to IE6.

 This module does not need jQuery.